 Layer lettuce, basil, fish leaf, mint leaf, chives, shallots, carrots, radish and crispy meat in a glass paper - wrap and roll it - then dunk straight in a special peanut sauce.

-I love the contrasting flavors of the leaves and and textures of crispy pork.
+I love the contrasting flavors of the leaves and textures of crispy pork.

 4. Bo La Lot and Skewers